 Instead: Next time you drive past a lemonade (or limeade) stand, consider your kidneys.
 Chronic kidney stones are often treated with potassium citrate, but studies have shown that limeade, lemonade and other fruits and juices high in natural citrate offers the same stone-preventing benefits.
 Beware of the sugar, though, because it can increase kidney stone risk.
 Instead, buy sugar-free lemonade, or make your own by mixing lime or lemon juice with water and using a sugar substitute if needed.
 "We believe that citrate in the urine may prevent the calcium from binding with other constituents that lead to stones," said Dr. Jhagroo.
 "Also, some evidence suggests that citrate may prevent crystals that are already present from binding with each other, thus preventing them from getting bigger."

 - Not All Stones are Created Equal.
 In addition to calcium oxalate stones, another common type of kidney stones is uric acid stones.
-Meat and most high-protein foods have high concentrations of a natural chemical compound known as purines.
+Red meat, organ meats, and shellfish have high concentrations of a natural chemical compound known as purines.
 "High purine intake leads to a higher production of uric acid and produces a larger acid load for the kidneys to excrete," said Dr. Jhagroo.
 Higher uric acid excretion leads to lower overall urine pH, which means the urine is more acidic.
 The high acid concentration of the urine makes it easier for uric acid stones to form.

 See also in this A-Z guide:

 If you would like more information, please contact us.